microsoft/lisa/docs/write_test/write_case.md

         there is kernel panic.
     2. Connect to SSH port 22, and reboot the node.
 If there is an error and kernel panic, fail the case.
 If it's not connectable, also fail the case.
-    3. If there is another error, but not kernel panic or tcp connection, pass with warning.
+    3. If there is another error, but not kernel panic or TCP connection, pass with warning.
     4. Otherwise, fully passed.
     """,